Speaker

 Wilmington, North Carolina, United States

-Lori has a passion and enthusiasm for working with the developer community and has traveled across the globe speaking at and attending conferences and community events advocating on behalf of developers.
-Lori is a CNCF Ambassador, 2023 Marketing Committee Chair, Chair of the CDF Outreach Marketing Committee, program chair of cdCon 2023, and is active in the OpenSSF devrel committee.
+Lori has a passion and enthusiasm for working with the developer and open source community.
+She is a CNCF Ambassador, former CNCF Marketing Committee Chair, former Chair of the CDF Outreach Marketing Committee, program chair of cdCon 2023, and is active in the OpenSSF devrel committee.
 She co-hosts the CD Pipeline on behalf of the CDF with TechstrongTV.
-She was a co-organizer of VJUG and frequently volunteers to support other JUGs at virtual and in person events.
 She is committed to helping open source and other tech communities grow and adapt in our ever changing environment.
+She is currently Head of Community for Percona.

 Area of Expertise